dinhanhthi/dinhanhthi.com/pages/donate.md

 permalink: /donate/
 ---

 I spend a lot of time to learn something new.
 After each journey, I find myself that there is a shorter way I wish I could know before starting.
 That's the reason why I write **for free**{:.tgreen} the things I know/understand to help others save their time.
+If you find my work meaningful, give me some motivation, I sincerely appreciate.

 {:.indent}
 - **Paypal**[/dinhanhthi](https://www.paypal.me/DinhAnhThi)